Imp95/al_cour_groupeI/status.md

 ### Tasks achived :
   - User story for Alice (**client**) using the web site
   - User story for Bob (**transporter**) using the mobile application

+### Tasks planned for next week :
+  - General architecture using diagram
+  - Technology Choice
+  - External interfaces to communicate the different services